HaoliangCheng/sleep-stage-classification/README.md

 4. [Dimensional Reduction](#dimensional-reduction)

 ## Download Sample Data
-To download the sample data, run the `download_database.py` script which will download the EDF files to your computer.
+To download the sample data, run the `download_database.py` script which will download the EDF files to this directory where XXX-PSG file stores the signal information and XXX-Hypnogram file with the same number stores the corresponding sleep stage information.
+You would better divide the total 152 samples into two parts (ex.
+122 training samples and 30 testing samples) to process these data separately.

 ### Data Link
 - [PhysioNet Sleep-EDF Database](https://www.physionet.org/files/sleep-edfx/1.0.0/)